davidbody/polk-city-tax-base/pitch/index.md

 ## What's a healthy mix of property classes?

-Cities use tax revenue to provide essential services such as police and fire protection, roads, water and sewer to their residents.
+Cities use tax revenue to provide essential services such as police and fire protection, streets and sidewalks, water and sewer and other services to their residents.
 They also provide amenities such as parks, libraries, and sports facilities.

 A tax base with a healthy mix of residential and non-residential property can mean more revenue available for amenities for two reasons:

-1. Non-residential property generally produces more tax revenue because it doesn't increase population
+1. Non-residential property generally produces more tax revenue per capita because it doesn't increase population
-2. Commercial and industrial property is subject to lower "rollbacks"
+2. Commercial and industrial property is subject to lower "rollbacks" therefore effectively taxed at higher rates

-<p style="font-size: 16px">Caveat: Non-residential property still requires police, fire, roads, water, sewer, and other services.</p>
+<p style="font-size: 16px">Caveat: Non-residential property still requires police, fire, streets, water, sewer, and other services.</p>

 ---